av1518/AstroCLIP-Extention/README.md

 # Data Analysis Project:
 # Reproduction and Extension of AstroCLIP: A Cross-Modal Foundation Model for Galaxies

 This is the repository for the MPhil Data Intensive Science data analysis project, where we reproduce and extend AstroCLIP: a pioneering model that can embed both galaxy images and spectra into a single, information-rich latent space.
-It includes all scripts for our reproduction and extension, instructions on how to get the data, and jypiter notebooks that contain all the code used in producing the plots for the report.
+It includes all scripts for our reproduction and extension, instructions on how to get the data, and Jupyter notebooks that contain all the code used in producing the plots for the report.

 We have dedicated `report` and `executive_summary` directories for these two documents.